sharkydog/http/README.md

 Until then, there is a [quick start example](examples/01-server-quickstart.php) for the server.
 Similar examples will follow for websockets, clients and other features.

+Examples should be looked in the `main` branch, tagged releases may not have them up to date - [main/examples](https://github.com/sharkydog/http/tree/main/examples).

 And there is always the option to go for a treasure hunt through the source.
 And I will be happy to answer questions and provide assistance.